chisumo2016/employee-management/notes/notes.md

 ## CREATE  USER MANAGEMENT
      .
 CRUD for User
+        php artisan make:controller Admin/UserController --resource --model=User
+    .
+Add the route web users
+    .Add the link to the master layout  to display users .
+Create a folder for views/admin/users
      .
 Change password
      .
 Search User by username and email
         .Role and Permissionn CRUD